|Yearly Average Snowfall||180 inches|

 Do you offer Mountain Tours?

-Yes, weekends and holidays, 10:30 leaving from the bridge, slopeside of the Holiday Valley Lodge.
+We plan to, on weekends and holidays, 10:30 leaving from the bridge, slopeside of the Holiday Valley Lodge.
 Intermediate skills required.

 What dining options are available at Holiday Valley?